Skip to Content

 Alaska SNAP

-Alaska Food Stamp Program (SNAP) is a 100% federally funded program that provides food assistance to very low income people and families in Alaska.
+Alaska Food Stamp Program (SNAP) is a 100% federally funded nutrition assistance program that provides monthly food assistance benefits to very low-income individuals and families in Alaska.

 Eligible applicants must pass income and assets tests.
 The gross income test is based on 130% of the current Alaska’s poverty standard.

-To receive SNAP benefits, most recipients who are not exempt — such as those who are disabled or pregnant — must
+To receive SNAP benefits, most adult recipients who are not exempt, such as those who are disabled or pregnant, must

 FAQ